 The Five Functions Of Dialectical Behavior Therapy Treatment

-Dialectical behavior therapy is grounded in five functions.
-These functions help a person to uproot negative thoughts, emotions and behaviors in their life that undermine sobriety.
+Within this framework, DBT is grounded in five main functions.
+These functions help a person to uproot negative thoughts, emotions, and behaviors in their life that undermine sobriety.

 These five functions include:

 - Enhancing capabilities: The aim of this function is to teach or improve existing life skills that nurture a stable recovery.
 Group therapy sessions and homework assignments help clients to achieve these goals.